← Leaderboard

 Statistical confidence

 LLM answers are non-deterministic samples, so every score carries sampling error.
 We quantify it with a percentile bootstrap: each model's responses are resampled with replacement 1,000 times, the score recomputed each time, and the middle 95% of outcomes reported as the confidence interval (the ± you see next to scores, and the shaded band on trend charts).
-Week-over-week movement is only ever displayed when the bootstrap confidence interval of the change excludes zero — everything else is reported as stable.
-If a rank moved but you don't see a movement arrow, that movement was indistinguishable from sampling noise.
+Run-over-run movement gets a solid arrow only when the bootstrap confidence interval of the change excludes zero.
+Smaller changes appear as muted hollow arrows — the direction is shown for transparency, but the movement was indistinguishable from sampling noise and should not be read as a trend.

 Search-enabled modes & citations

-Perplexity answers are always web-search-backed, and for a pilot set of industries (CRM, VPN, credit cards) we additionally measure ChatGPT, Claude, and Gemini with their web-search tools enabled.
+Perplexity answers are always web-search-backed, and for a pilot set of industries we additionally measure ChatGPT and Gemini with their web-search tools enabled.
 For these answers we record the pages the assistant cited.
 A brand's citation rate — the share of search-backed answers citing the brand's own domain — feeds the 10% citation component of that mode's score.
-The three "+ web search" variants are reported separately and are not part of the Global Visibility Score (their market-share split from the base assistants isn't measurable yet); Perplexity, being inherently search-backed, remains in the global blend.
-Week-over-week movement remains mention-based.
+The "+ web search" variants are reported separately and are not part of the Global Visibility Score (their market-share split from the base assistants isn't measurable yet); Perplexity, being inherently search-backed, remains in the global blend.
+Run-over-run movement remains mention-based.
 Cited-domain panels on brand and industry pages come from this data.

 Known limitations (roadmap)